-The School’s current BYOD Specifications outline the minimum specifications required for BYOD devices.
-The School requires all Year 7 2019 students to own a device that supports a stylus or has the facility to use a stylus/touch screen input.
+The School’s current BYOD Requirements and Frequently Asked Questions outline the minimum specifications required for BYOD devices.
+The School requires all Year 7 students to own a device that supports a stylus or has the facility to use a stylus/touch screen input.

 What type of technology should my daughter use?

-Girls should use a device that is consistent with our recommended specifications.
-These are based around laptop or notebook-style computing devices.
-For many girls, it means that they can use their current laptop at School.
+The School asks that the girls use a device that is consistent with our recommended specifications.
+These are based on laptop or notebook-style computing devices.
+For many girls, it means that they can use their current laptop at school.

-Does it need to be a particular brand of device?
+Does my daughter’s device need to be a particular brand?

 Can my daughter bring her iPad or tablet to school?

-While iPads and tablets are great for consuming information, they have limitations in creating and manipulating it.
-Laptop or notebook-style devices will provide students with the greatest benefits in supporting their learning.
+iPads and tablets are great for consuming information but have limitations in creating and manipulating this information.
+Laptop or notebook-style devices provide students with the greatest benefits to their learning.

-Is there an easy way to acquire a new laptop?
+Is there an easy way to buy a new laptop?

 How do the girls charge their computers?

-Girls are encouraged to bring their laptops and notebooks to School fully charged.
+Girls are required to bring their laptop/notebook computers to School fully charged.
 On a full charge, it would be unusual for a laptop/notebook to require charging during a day of normal use.